orion-research/coach/INSTALLATION.md

 File permissions are important, and there is not much feedback if they are wrong.

+In some situations, it appears that Apache chooses to use its default virtual host rather than the one provided by COACH to listen on port 80.
+This shows up as a default Apache page in the browser rather than the COACH login page.
+A fix to this is to copy the contents of the COACH port 80 virtual host to the default host configuration file.

 # Production server
 To be defined.
 Will be similar to development server.